Tommy (The Who album): Live performances

-Tommy remained in The Who's live set through the rest of the year and into 1970.
-In October 1969, The Who played six shows at the Fillmore East, where Leonard Bernstein praised them for their new music.
+Tommy remained in the Who's live set through the rest of the year and into 1970.
+In October 1969, the Who played six shows at the Fillmore East, where Leonard Bernstein praised them for their new music.
 The group's show on 14 December at the London Coliseum was filmed for a possible future Tommy feature.
-Lambert was keen for Tommy to be taken seriously and wanted The Who to perform at opera houses.
+Lambert was keen for Tommy to be taken seriously and wanted the Who to perform at opera houses.
 In June 1970, the group performed two shows at the Metropolitan Opera House, which was the first time Townshend announced the show as being the "last Tommy ever".
 The group made a second trip to the Isle of Wight, appearing at the 1970 festival on 29 August, before an audience of 600,000.
 The last live performance for 1970 was at The Roundhouse, London on 20 December.
 Townshend said "This is the very last time we'll play Tommy on stage", to which Keith Moon promptly cried, "Thank Christ for that!"

-Public reaction to The Who's concerts that included Tommy was overwhelmingly positive.
-The touring helped keep the album in the public eye, and cleared the band's debts.
-Several live recordings of Tommy from The Who's 1969–70 tours have been released.
+Public reaction to the Who's concerts that included Tommy was overwhelmingly positive.
+The touring helped keep the album in the public eye and cleared the band's debts.
+Several live recordings of Tommy from the Who's 1969–70 tours have been released.
 A complete performance is available on the 2002 Deluxe Edition of the live album Live at Leeds, recorded on 14 February 1970.
 The second Isle of Wight performance is available on Live at the Isle of Wight Festival 1970, released in 1996.
 The Coliseum Theatre gig is available on the 2007 video release At Kilburn 1977 + Live at the Coliseum.
 Portions of the Woodstock performance of Tommy were released on the documentaries Woodstock and The Kids Are Alright.
-The complete show was recorded, but has never been officially released.

 The Who continued to play a smaller selection of Tommy live in subsequent tours throughout the 1970s.
-They revived Tommy as a whole for its twentieth anniversary during their 1989 reunion tour, reinstating the previously overlooked "Cousin Kevin" and "Sensation", but still omitting "Underture" and "Welcome".
+They revived Tommy as a whole for its twentieth anniversary during their 1989 reunion tour, reinstating the previously overlooked "Cousin Kevin" and "Sensation" but still omitting "Underture" and "Welcome".
 Recordings from this tour can be found on the Join Together live album and the Tommy and Quadrophenia Live DVD.
 The Los Angeles version of this show featured Phil Collins as Uncle Ernie, Patti LaBelle as the Acid Queen, Steve Winwood as the Hawker, Elton John as the Pinball Wizard, and Billy Idol as Cousin Kevin.

 Other incarnations

 1970 Les Grands Ballets Canadiens

-In 1970 Ferdinand Nault of the Montreal ballet group Les Grands Ballets Canadiens created the first dance-based adaptation of Tommy.
-The ballet performance toured New York in April 1971, which included a light show and accompanying films by the Quebec Film Bureau.
+In 1970 Fernand Nault, choreographer of the Montreal ballet group Les Grands Ballets Canadiens, created the first dance-based adaptation of Tommy.
+The ballet was premiered in Montreal in October 1970 and obtained a real success.
+The performance toured New York in April 1971, which included a light show and accompanying films by the Quebec Film Bureau.